mzazon/awesome-cloud-projects/gcp/load-balancer-traffic-routing-service-extensions-bigquery-data-canvas/load-balancer-traffic-routing-service-extensions-bigquery-data-canvas.md

-   echo "✅ BigQuery Data Canvas integration configured" echo "✅ Analytics workflow deployed for automated insights"
+   echo "✅ BigQuery Data Canvas integration configured" echo "✅ Analytics workflow deployed for automated insights" echo "✅ Use BigQuery Data Canvas in the Google Cloud Console to query traffic data with natural language"
    ```

    BigQuery Data Canvas is now integrated with our traffic analytics pipeline, enabling natural language queries to analyze routing performance and generate AI-powered insights.
 The automated workflow provides continuous analytics that feed back into our intelligent routing decisions.